Bayesian Imputation with Optimal Look-Ahead-Bias and Variance Tradeoff: The Bias-Variance Multiple Imputation Framework

 \subsection{Posterior Generator}

-We now discuss in more detail how to generate multiple posterior distributions by taking into account the time-dimension of the data set.
+We now discuss in more detail how to generate multiple posterior distributions by considering the time-dimension of the data set.
 To this end, we fix the desired number of posterior distributions to $K$, ($2 \le K \le T^{test}+1)$.
 Moreover, we assign the integer values $T_1, \ldots, T_K$ satisfying